30 Years LaterAnalysis in Combat — Desert Storm

 On this episode of Analysis in Combat, Admiral Stanley Arthur, Major General Harry Jenkins, and Dr. Marvin Pokrant tell the story of the amphibious landing that never was.

 On this episode of Analysis in Combat, Bill Morgan and Mark Geis discuss how the Maritime Prepositioning Forces made the rapid deployment of the Marines to Saudi Arabia in August 1990 possible.

-On this episode of Analysis in Combat, the stories of two CNA analysts who were assigned to command ships during Desert Storm.
-Robert Ward stationed aboard USS John F. Kennedy the flagship of the Red Sea Battle Force, commanded by Rear Admiral Mixson.
-And Steve Karrpi stationed aboard USS America the flagship of Cruiser Destroyer Group Two, commanded by Rear Admiral Katz.
+This episode of Analysis in Combat tells the stories of two CNA analysts who were assigned to command ships during Desert Storm.
+Robert Ward was stationed aboard USS John F. Kennedy, the flagship of the Red Sea Battle Force, commanded by Rear Admiral Mixson.
+And Steve Karrpi was stationed aboard USS America, the flagship of Cruiser Destroyer Group Two, commanded by Rear Admiral Katz.